smartadserver/smart-gdpr-cmp-ios/README.md

 The CMP ID _'33'_ used for consent string encoding is the CMP ID of _Smart AdServer_.

 You can use this CMP ID as long as you don't alter the source code of _SmartCMP_.
 If you do modify the source code, **YOU MUST REGISTER YOUR FORK AS A NEW CMP and change the CMP ID** in ```CMPConstants.CMPInfos.ID```.
-You can register your fork CMP and obtain your own ID here: https://register.consensu.org/CMP
+You can register your forked eCMP and obtain your own ID here: https://register.consensu.org/CMP